mdn/generic-content/files/community/community.md

 fixing bugs, and reviewing contributions.
 Want to get involved, but not sure where to start?
 Our
 [Getting started](/en-US/docs/MDN/Community/Getting_started)
-guide covers everything you need to make your first contributions.
+guide covers everything you need to make your first contribution.

 Watch this video on
 [how you can contribute to MDN](https://www.youtube.com/watch?v=Xnhnu7PViQE).